golmansax/backbone-sortable-collection/README.md

     // Comparators can be called by name, prefixed with '!' if the order should be descending
     weird: ['!weird', 'initial'],

+    // Also sorts can be called as a string if there is only one comparator
+    oldest: '!age'

     // By default, sort only uses the comparator, so following line is redundant
     // initial: ['initial']
   },